ilariaventurini/colors-convert/README.md

 - `yarn publish` to publish the package on NPM
 - `yarn format` to format the code using Prettier
 - `yarn lint` to lint the code using tslint.
+- `yarn clean` format and lint code
-- `yarn prepublish` format, lint, then remove the dist folder, ricreate it and compile Typescript
+- `yarn prepublish` to remove the dist folder, ricreate it and compile Typescript

 So, to publish on NPM: